mohae/feedlot-templates/README.md

 This does not include databases, web-servers, or any programming languages beyond those that are included with the distribution.

 ### Master-Minion
 Even though this repo is setup for running Salt masterless minions, it can be used as a basis for a Salt Master-Minion setup.
 To do so, you will need a Salt Master and the `minion` file will need to be modified to use a master.
+For more information: http://docs.saltstack.com/en/latest/ref/configuration/minion.html

 ## Usage
 Fork this repo, customize to your needs, and run on the desired server.
 No Salt master is required. `salt`, `pillar`, and `minion` should be placed in `/srv/`.